Coral-Protocol/Vultr-Enterprise-Spreadsheet-Automation/README.md

 </details>

-### 2. Setup Coral Server and Coral Studio
+### 2. Setup Coral Server

 <details>

-- After you are logged into Vultr from your terminal, it is time to setup the [Coral Server](https://github.com/Coral-Protocol/coral-server) and [Coral Studio UI](https://github.com/Coral-Protocol/coral-studio).
+- After you are logged into Vultr from your terminal, it is time to setup the [Coral Server](https://github.com/Coral-Protocol/coral-server).
 Follow the steps given in repository to install.

 <details>